 Paint it Purple

-You want your entryway to make a great first impression, so paint it a fun color.
+Painting a room is an easy way to transform a space.
+For your entryway a fun color can also make a great first impression.
 “Painting it an unexpected color, like lavender, signals a fun-loving approach to decorating that’s as warm and welcoming as you standing there with a couple of cocktails at the ready,” notes One Kings Lane, a home design and furnishing company.
-Try the Sherwin-Williams color, Hyacinth Tint, a lavender with notes of gray and blue.

 Shine a Light

 Make sure your entryway includes a light source.
 A lamp will offer a welcoming glow that’s easy to switch on when you walk in the door.
 If you have a hanging light in the entryway, make sure the fixture is high enough that tall guests won’t have to watch their heads.
 A new light fixture can change the look of a room.
 And if you’re worried about the wiring, don’t; there are plenty of ways to add lighting without wires or cords.
 Looking for something more?
 Here is a comprehensive list of entryway furniture ideas to help you spruce up your home.

 A rug not only comes in handy as a spot for guests to wipe their feet, but it can help define the space if your entryway is large or open to the rest of the home.
 You can use a rug that’s easy to clean, since it will see a lot of foot traffic.
 This customizable Letterfolk Tile Mat is another great option if you’re looking to add a personal touch to your entryway.

 When it comes to great entryway decor ideas, hanging wall shelves is a logical choice.
 Not only do they provide a catch-all place for small items such as keys, coins and mail, they also function as decoration.
 Use wall shelves to display a favorite photo or plant to brighten up your entryway.